ChloeMorgana/Dissertation-Project/Docs/Status Reports/Report4.md

 ## Questions

-* Why are the embeddings size 768?
 * I noticed that one implementation used tags before each drug and protein e.g. @DRUG$.
 How does this work with BERT?
 Surely you would need to specify the ending of the entity?
 * Are relations bidirectional?
-As in can we have a chemical A that relates to a gene A and a gene B that relates to a chemical B?
+As in can we have Chemical RELATION Gene and Gene RELATION chemical?
 I ask because a lot of implementations take head entity as chemical and tail entity as gene.
 * For the classification part, I've noticed people using a softmax layer.
 What is this?
 * Why would the classification layer be applied specifically to the CLS token?